Support

 BARB DATASETS

 To achieve both speed of delivery and maximum accuracy, BARB data sets are released in phases.
 Live + VOSDAL Data provides Live viewing and Timeshift viewing on the day of transmission.
 Consolidated Data provides data on Live Viewing and Timeshift over the following seven days.
 Programme Data finalises the exact durations of programmes and breaks (enabling Intervals to be shown) and provides the final “gold standard” measure of viewing to selected content.
+In addition VOD Data is delivered in seperate files daily.

 BARB PANEL